 Encourage your congregants to consume local, organic produce.
 They can do this by supporting a local farmers market, or by participating in an already existing food cooperative or fruit and vegetable box scheme.
 Your church could also set up its own scheme, or purchase in bulk from an existing scheme to reduce transport requirements and costs.

 Reduce Meat Consumption

 A simple way to reduce your ecological footprint is to cut back on the amount of meat and dairy products you eat.
-To encourage your congregants to do this, you could observe National Vegetarian Week at your church, from 29th September – 5th October.
 You could also encourage congregants to observe one meat-free day a week or a month.
 The Australian Religious Response to Climate Change (ARRCC) has an excellent brochure that can be downloaded to promote the idea in your congregation for nominating a meat-free day once a week.
 See here.